 Petition for certiorari: When a party in a case is unhappy with the decision of a lower court (a state court of last resort or a federal court of appeals), it can choose to file a brief asking the Supreme Court to hear its case.
 That brief is a petition for certiorari.

-Petitioner: The petitioner is the party asking the Supreme Court to review the case because she lost the dispute in the lower court.
+Petitioner: The petitioner (or topside party) is the party asking the Supreme Court to review the case because she lost the dispute in the lower court.
 Her name goes first in the case name.
-(For example, George W. Bush was the petitioner in Bush v.
-Gore.)
+For example, George W. Bush was the petitioner in Bush v.
+Gore.
+(If a state is the petitioner, the petition might be called “state-on-top.”)

 Relist: A relist occurs when the justices consider a petition for certiorari at one of their private conferences but decline to act on it, instead “relisting” it, typically for the following conference.
 In recent years, the court has begun a practice of routinely relisting petitions that are under serious consideration for review at second or subsequent conferences prior to entering orders granting or denying certiorari.
 This practice is distinct from the justices holding a petition pending the disposition of another case.